JeremiahKaren/35percent.github.io/_posts/2020-04-18-the-reality-for-traders-relocating-from-elephant-and-castle-shopping-centre.md

 ---
 layout: post
 published: false
-title: The reality for traders relocating from Elephant and Castle Shopping Centre
+title: 'Shopping centre relocation - the reality for traders '
 ---
 ## Nearly half surveyed have no space.